 He hides his identity extremely meticulously, and it has remained a secret since the beginning of his career as a street artist.
 He uses an third-party to deliver his now famous certifications of authenticity, named Pest Control.
 One journalist for the Guardian newspaper has claimed to have met him face to face in 2003 for a rather exceptional interview.

 4. The first appearance of the “Banksy of England”

 In 2004, during the Notting Hill carnival, he handed out fake £10 notes, with the face of Lady Di replacing The Queen’s, stamped “Banksy of England”.
 Today, some copies of this £10 note can still be bought!

 When he wins this very coveted price in 2007, he is also the first not to come get it personally, in order to keep his identity a secret.

-One of his sculptures, “The Drinker” is the subject of a documentary about to be released.
+One of his sculptures, “The Drinker” is the subject of a documentary.
 This statue, which looks a lot like the thinker of Rodin, only with a road sign on his head, was in the center of a very busy square in the center of London.
 It was stolen in the middle of the day, by a movable crane, without anyone noticing anything.
 The documentary “The Banksy job” will be released in 2016, follows the aftermath of the theft: the ransom, Banksy’s refusal…